 - Peel oranges, section, and put 1 clove in the middle of each section.

-- Simmer in large pot for one hour and serve.
+- Heat one hour and serve.
 Can also be kept in crock pot all day.

 Ever made wassail?
 What’s your favorite holiday drink?
 Share below!